 - 3.1.
 In determining the level of the Council Tax/Precept, consideration needs to be given to whether there are any restrictions or requirements imposed by the Government.
 The Localism Act includes the requirement that any council tax increase in excess of a limit determined by the Secretary of State for Communities and Local Government and approved by the House of Commons, will be decided by local voters, who, through a local referendum will be able to approve or veto the proposed increase.
-The threshold for 2015-16 has been provisionally announced as 2%.
-This level is usually finalised within the publication of the Final Local Government Finance Settlement. - 3.2.
+The threshold for 2015-16 has been confirmed within the publication of the Final Local Government Finance Settlement as 2%. - 3.2.
 The Government will examine Council Tax/Precept increases and budget increases when final decisions have been made throughout the country.
 County Councils are required by Government Regulation to declare their level of Council Tax/Precept by the end of February.

 - 3.3.
 The Council is required to state its Council Tax/Precept as an amount for an average Band D property, together with information on the other valuation bands i.e. Bands A to H. Band D properties had a value in April 1991 of over £68,000 and up to £88,000. - 3.4.
 To calculate the level of the County Council's Council Tax/Precept, District Councils supply information on the number of properties in each of their areas.
 This information also includes estimated losses in Council Tax/Precept collection and any deficits or surpluses on District Council collection funds. - 3.5.
-In light of the current planning assumptions Policy and Resources Committee is asked to consider and confirm, or otherwise, the assumption that the Council's 2015-16 budget will include a Council Tax freeze.
+In light of the current planning assumptions Council is asked to consider and confirm the assumption that the Council's 2015-16 budget will include a Council Tax freeze. - 3.6.
+Set out in Appendix D is the calculation of total payments of £318.428m due to be collected from District Councils in 2015-16 based on a Council Tax freeze, together with the instalment dates and the council tax level for each valuation band A to H. - 3.7.
+The Council is also required to authorise the Executive Director of Finance to transfer from the County Fund to the Salaries and General Accounts, all sums necessary in respect of revenue and capital expenditure provided in the 2015-16 budget in order that he can make payments, raise and repay loans, and invest funds.